The robustness condition for general disordered discrete time crystals, and subspace-thermal DTCs from phase transitions between different n-tuple DTCs: Emergent symmetries and robust Hilbert space fragmentation

 \section{Emergent symmetries and robust Hilbert space fragmentation}

 In this section, we will explain robust subharmonic oscillations for $U_F^{(n)}(\lambda)$ and $U_F^{(n_1\rightarrow n_2)}(s,\lambda)$ in the picture of approximate emergent symmetries.
-We call $G$ an approximate symmetry of a $L$-site system $U$ if $[G,U]\sim \lambda^{O(L)}$.
-When small perturbation breaks original symmetries in DTC models, the system do not get thermalized.
-Instead, the original symmetries are perturbed into approximate emergent symmetries, with lifetime growing exponentially with system's size $L$.
+We call $G$ an approximate symmetry of an $L$-site system $U$ if $[G,U]\sim \lambda^{O(L)}$.
+When small perturbation breaks original symmetries in DTC models, the system does not get thermalized.
+Instead, the original symmetries are perturbed into approximate emergent symmetries, with lifetime growing exponentially with the system size $L$.
 Thus, the ergodicity remains broken when small finite-body period-$T$ perturbation is added.